 Anything you put into your body will affect it.
 If it’s good for you, it will work well with your body, internally and externally.
 But, if what you’re eating is not healthful, it may cause acne, imbalanced hormones, and create or worsen inflammation.

-1. Orange Peels Will Help Defend Skin From Cancer
+1. Orange Peels Will Help Defend Skin from Cancer

-A study out of the University of Arizona found that people who ate citrus peels weekly had a 33% decreased risk for squamous cell carcinoma.
+A study by the University of Arizona found that people who ate citrus peels weekly had a 33% decreased risk for squamous cell carcinoma.
 However, eating the fruits or drinking citrus juices did not have any effect.
 The researchers credited limonene, which is a compound found in the oil in the peels that offer UV protective benefits to the skin.

 2. Kiwi Keeps Skin Looking Youthful